zhossain-info/json-assertion/README.md

 # JSON Assertion Schema

-**A JSON validator based on simplified and extensible schema.** A JSON parser and JSON-Schema parser build with ANTLR 4 which create AST for both input JSON and schema grammar.
-Using the ASTs, this tools validates input JSON against schema grammar.
-This tools can easily be extended by adding Java classes like *CoreFunction* and import in schema.
+**A JSON validator based on a compact, user-friendly and extensible schema**

+A JSON parser and JSON-Schema parser build with ANTLR 4 which create AST for both input JSON and schema grammar.
+Using the ASTs, this library validates input JSON against schema grammar.
+This tools can easily be extended by adding Java classes like **CoreFunction** and import in schema.

 ### Schema Input: